zalando/restful-api-guidelines/compatibility/Compatibility.md

   e.g. by defining length range of strings; it may simplify implementation while providing freedom for further evolution as compatible extensions.

-Not ignoring unknown fields is different from Postel's Law and a strong recommendation.
+Not ignoring unknown input fields is a specific deviation from Postel's Law and a strong recommendation.
 Servers might want to take different approach but should be aware of the following problems and be explicit in what is supported:

-* Ignoring unknown fields is actually no option for PUT, since it becomes asymmetric with subsequent GET response and HTTP is pretty clear about the PUT "replace" semantics and default roundtrip expectations
+* Ignoring unknown input fields is actually no option for PUT, since it becomes asymmetric with subsequent GET response and HTTP is pretty clear about the PUT "replace" semantics and default roundtrip expectations
   (see [RFC7231  Section 4.3.4](https://tools.ietf.org/html/rfc7231#section-4.3.4)).
+  Note, accepting (i.e. not ignoring) unknown input fields and returning it in subsequent GET responses is a different situation and compliant to PUT semantics.
 * Certain client errors cannot be recognized by server, e.g. attribute name typing errors will be ignored without server error feedback.
 The server cannot differ between client provided intentionally an additional field vs. client field name typing error